Ne0n09/cloudflared-remotefalcon/docs/install/prereqruisites.md

 ## Server Hardware

-- 2 CPUs/cores, minimum
+- 2 CPUs/cores, minimum.

 - 4 GB RAM, minimum if you configure [GitHub](../main/install/github.md) to remotely build Remote Falcon images.

     !!! warning
         16 GB or more RAM is required to locally build the Remote Falcon [viewer](http://127.0.0.1:8000/cloudflared-remotefalcon/docs/architecture/containers/#viewer) or [plugins-api](http://127.0.0.1:8000/cloudflared-remotefalcon/docs/architecture/containers/#plugins-api) images.

-- 80 GB disk storage, you may be able to get away with less but more is always better.
+- 80 GB disk storage, although you may be able to get away with less.

 ## Server OS